Safe Places to Travel in Europe in Summer 2020

 Where to travel in Europe this summer 2020

-June 15th should be the official date for reopening the country’s inter-EU borders: tourists may be asked to be checked but the instructions have not been released yet.
+Austria reopened its borders on June 16 and lifted a quarantine requirement for incoming travelers from within the EU, excluding the United Kingdom, Sweden, Spain, and Portugal.
 Austria is an amazing place where to spend your summer holidays and also practice social distance: it’s also conveniently located so you may decide to reach the country with a car, to avoid unnecessary hassle.

 Italy has some amazing beaches where to spend the summer holidays, but also some of the best mountains in Europe; and do not forget the food and the incredible number of Michelin Star restaurants you can visit during your stay.

-Spain has already lifted the ban, but at the moment it imposes a mandatory 14-day self-quarantine regulation on anyone who arrives in the country.
-The country will reopen fully on the 1st of July, just in time for summer, and it will welcome European tourists both on the mainland and on the islands.
+Spain has already lifted the ban, just in time for summer, and it will welcome European tourists both on the mainland and on the islands.

 Slovenia has officially declared the end of the pandemic and its borders have been officially opened on May 15th.
-Borders are opened not just for Europeans but also for non-EU residents: the latter will have to undergo a mandatory 14-day quarantine.
+Borders are opened not just for Europeans but also for non-EU residents: visitors from these countries will not need to self-quarantine upon arrival.
+Masks are mandatory in public.

-Iceland will open again to visitors as of June 15th, with some restrictions though.
-The Government of Iceland has announced that as of June 15 all passengers arriving in Iceland can choose to be tested for COVID-19 (free of charge for an initial two-week period) or quarantine for two weeks.
+Iceland lifted its travel restrictions for passengers from the EU and the Schengen Zone on June 15 The Government of Iceland has announced that as of June 15 all passengers arriving in Iceland can choose to be tested for COVID-19 (free of charge for an initial two-week period) or quarantine for two weeks.
 From July 1, passengers will be charged approx 100 € for a single test.

 Is it safe to travel in Europe this summer?